|[ Main index » BBC micro software, hardware, ROMs, books, and much more information » BBC micro and arcade style game

 Other versions of Acornsoft Defender/Planetoid: There are a few modified versions which are not offical releases, such as "Modified Defender" and "Super Defender".
 I prefer Planetoid, I mentioned one issue above, I will try them again soon and give my more verbose verdict...

 Willams Defender (the original arcade game): I read somewhere that this is normally limited to a difficulty that stays at that of wave 15, so if you master the game at that level, then you can go on forever... (that explains people looping it and that with endurance play people get to near 80 million points) Movement of bombers and baiters is very different in Planetoid than in Defender, and baiters appear a lot more quickly with less than 4 aliens remaining.
 Bombs are quite a lot bigger than the single pixels in Planetoid (well, actually 2x1 pixels as pixels are not square in MODE 2, but that is the minimum size) and the aliens shoot rather inaccurately as opposed to in Planetoid where they always shoot very precisely.
 I only played Defender briefly when "Williams arcade classics" came out, I think 1996?
-Maybe I will try it a bit more this year.
+Maybe I will try it a bit more this year (using MAME).